-Speaking on a five-nation tour of Europe, Pompeo said China and Russia pose twin threats to the democratic and free-market gains made since the fall of the Berlin Wall in 1989.
+Speaking in the Slovak capital of Bratislava, Pompeo said China and Russia pose twin threats to the democratic and free-market gains made since the fall of the Berlin Wall in 1989.

-Earlier in Bratislava, where he was the first secretary of state to visit in nearly 20 years, Pompeo made similar remarks and noted that Slovakia, because of its history and geography, has "a special appreciation for the aggressive role Russia continues to play in the region," particularly in Ukraine.
+He said because of its history and geography, Slovakia has "a special appreciation for the aggressive role Russia continues to play in the region," particularly in Ukraine.

 But, he said, "Russia is not the only nation that seeks to erode sovereignty and freedom in Europe."